Keparoo/kepweb/README.md

 The site is built using React 18 with design elements from Material UI

 This project was originally bootstrapped with create-react-app.
 It has been refactored and restructured to use Vite as the development server.

+The components for this site originally were all Material UI components.
+It has been refactored and rebuilt from scratch using carefully structured CSS based components.

+- The form submission uses https://formsubmit.co to forward email.
+- The formik React and Yup validation libraries.

 ## Deployment